davorg/davecross.co.uk/docs/contact/index.md

 title: Contact me
 ---

-<p>If you’d like to get in touch about consulting, training, or
-[/services/](anything else), use the form below or email me at [hello@davecross.co.uk](mailto:hello@davecross.co.uk).
+If you’d like to get in touch about consulting, training, or [/services/](anything else), use the form below or email me at [hello@davecross.co.uk](mailto:hello@davecross.co.uk).